dantaki/DeepBake/README.md

 ------------------------------------------

-### Does this mean DeepBake can predict the winner Season 10?
+### Does this mean DeepBake can predict the winner for Season 10?

 Absolutely!
 Here are the current standings!